stonepros/stone/doc/architecture.rst

 centralized interface provides services to the client through a double dispatch--which is a **huge** bottleneck at the petabyte-to-exabyte scale.

-Ceph eliminates the bottleneck: Ceph's OSD Daemons AND Ceph Clients are cluster aware.
-Like Ceph clients, each Ceph OSD Daemon knows about other Ceph OSD Daemons in the cluster.
-This enables Ceph OSD Daemons to interact directly with other Ceph OSD Daemons and Ceph Monitors.
-Additionally, it enables Ceph Clients to interact directly with Ceph OSD Daemons.
+Stone eliminates the bottleneck: Stone's OSD Daemons AND Stone Clients are cluster aware.
+Like Stone clients, each Stone OSD Daemon knows about other Stone OSD Daemons in the cluster.
+This enables Stone OSD Daemons to interact directly with other Stone OSD Daemons and Stone Monitors.
+Additionally, it enables Stone Clients to interact directly with Stone OSD Daemons.

-The ability of Ceph Clients, Ceph Monitors and Ceph OSD Daemons to interact with each other means that Ceph OSD Daemons can utilize the CPU and RAM of the Ceph nodes to easily perform tasks that would bog down a centralized server.
+The ability of Stone Clients, Stone Monitors and Stone OSD Daemons to interact with each other means that Stone OSD Daemons can utilize the CPU and RAM of the Stone nodes to easily perform tasks that would bog down a centralized server.
 The ability to leverage this computing power leads to several major benefits:

 #. **OSDs Service Clients Directly:** Since any network device has a limit to
    the number of concurrent connections it can support, a centralized system has a low physical limit at high scales.
-By enabling Ceph Clients to contact Ceph OSD Daemons directly, Ceph increases both performance and total system capacity simultaneously, while removing a single point of failure.
-Ceph Clients can maintain a session when they need to, and with a particular Ceph OSD Daemon instead of a centralized server.
+By enabling Stone Clients to contact Stone OSD Daemons directly, Stone increases both performance and total system capacity simultaneously, while removing a single point of failure.
+Stone Clients can maintain a session when they need to, and with a particular Stone OSD Daemon instead of a centralized server.

-#. **OSD Membership and Status**: Ceph OSD Daemons join a cluster and report
+#. **OSD Membership and Status**: Stone OSD Daemons join a cluster and report
    on their status.
-At the lowest level, the Ceph OSD Daemon status is ``up`` or ``down`` reflecting whether or not it is running and able to service Ceph Client requests.
-If a Ceph OSD Daemon is ``down`` and ``in`` the Ceph Storage Cluster, this status may indicate the failure of the Ceph OSD Daemon.
-If a Ceph OSD Daemon is not running (e.g., it crashes), the Ceph OSD Daemon cannot notify the Ceph Monitor that it is ``down``.
-The OSDs periodically send messages to the Ceph Monitor (``MPGStats`` pre-luminous, and a new ``MOSDBeacon`` in luminous).
-If the Ceph Monitor doesn't see that message after a configurable period of time then it marks the OSD down.
+At the lowest level, the Stone OSD Daemon status is ``up`` or ``down`` reflecting whether or not it is running and able to service Stone Client requests.
+If a Stone OSD Daemon is ``down`` and ``in`` the Stone Storage Cluster, this status may indicate the failure of the Stone OSD Daemon.
+If a Stone OSD Daemon is not running (e.g., it crashes), the Stone OSD Daemon cannot notify the Stone Monitor that it is ``down``.
+The OSDs periodically send messages to the Stone Monitor (``MPGStats`` pre-luminous, and a new ``MOSDBeacon`` in luminous).
+If the Stone Monitor doesn't see that message after a configurable period of time then it marks the OSD down.
    This mechanism is a failsafe, however.
-Normally, Ceph OSD Daemons will determine if a neighboring OSD is down and report it to the Ceph Monitor(s).
+Normally, Stone OSD Daemons will determine if a neighboring OSD is down and report it to the Stone Monitor(s).
-   This assures that Ceph Monitors are lightweight processes.
+   This assures that Stone Monitors are lightweight processes.
 See `Monitoring OSDs`_ and `Heartbeats`_ for additional details.

 #. **Data Scrubbing:** As part of maintaining data consistency and cleanliness,
-   Ceph OSD Daemons can scrub objects.
-That is, Ceph OSD Daemons can compare their local objects metadata with its replicas stored on other OSDs.
+   Stone OSD Daemons can scrub objects.
+That is, Stone OSD Daemons can compare their local objects metadata with its replicas stored on other OSDs.
 Scrubbing happens on a per-Placement Group base.
 Scrubbing (usually performed daily) catches mismatches in size and other metadata.
-Ceph OSD Daemons also perform deeper scrubbing by comparing data in objects bit-for-bit with their checksums.
+Stone OSD Daemons also perform deeper scrubbing by comparing data in objects bit-for-bit with their checksums.
    Deep scrubbing (usually performed weekly) finds bad sectors on a drive that weren't apparent in a light scrub.
 See `Data Scrubbing`_ for details on configuring scrubbing.

-#. **Replication:** Like Ceph Clients, Ceph OSD Daemons use the CRUSH
+#. **Replication:** Like Stone Clients, Stone OSD Daemons use the CRUSH
-   algorithm, but the Ceph OSD Daemon uses it to compute where replicas of objects should be stored (and for rebalancing).
+   algorithm, but the Stone OSD Daemon uses it to compute where replicas of objects should be stored (and for rebalancing).
 In a typical write scenario, a client uses the CRUSH algorithm to compute where to store an object, maps the object to a pool and placement group, then looks at the CRUSH map to